 RE: Sale of Merchandise

-After a family meeting with my wife and kids, we have decided to make a noticeable change for our company for 2020.
-Tribute will NOT be selling merchandise or any other items that put families in a position to spend additional monies while their children share their talents on stage at a Tribute Event.
-I have thought for years that this is a must since it is the norm and what everyone is used to seeing.
+We have thought for years that offering merchandise was a must since it is the norm and what everyone is used to seeing.
 We just want to try something different by not having a retail store like so many other events and to focus more on the art of dance.
 One thing that we love to see more than anything is the smiling faces of the dancers before and after they perform taking pictures with their family members, fellow team members and teachers in the lobby.
-So, we will be replacing what normally would be our merchandise area with an even larger and more enhanced display just for everyone to take photos.
+So, we have replaced what normally would be our merchandise area with an even larger and more enhanced display just for everyone to take photos.
 From day one, we have always tried to do our part to make Tribute affordable for families and to give back and help others.
 We try to always put ourselves in the shoes of parents who work so hard to provide for their children.
 There are things that we have done and will continue to focus on that can truly make a difference for those attending our events.

-So, if you are returning to Tribute or attending for the first time in the new year, you will see a NEW look when you walk in the door at Tribute.
+So, if you are returning to Tribute or attending for the first time in the new year, you will not see racks of merchandise when you walk in the door at Tribute.
 With this change you will also see our staff that would normally sit behind a counter selling items play a more significant role in a way to better serve our clients and families with an even stronger focus on customer care.

 Darin, Karen, Jonah and Olivia Troglia